quantumlib/Stim/doc/python_api_reference_vDev.md

 >
 > Args:
 >     ignore_ungraphlike_errors:
->         False (default): Attempt to decompose any ungraphlike errors in the circuit into graphlike parts.
+>         False: Attempt to decompose any ungraphlike errors in the circuit into graphlike parts.
 >             If this fails, raise an exception instead of continuing.
 >             Note: in some cases, graphlike errors only appear as parts of decomposed ungraphlike errors.
 >             This can produce a result that lists DEM errors with zero matching circuit errors, because the